Sheffield and Lincolnshire Junction Railway: Plans

 The line originated with a plan in 1836 to connect the SA&MR at Sheffield with the proposed Midland Counties Railway at a time when the latter was planning to run to Chesterfield.
 This was changed to proposal for Sheffield Union Railway to connect instead with the North Midland Railway at Woodhouse Mill.
 This plan, in turn, was superseded by one for a connection to Chesterfield.
 At this point, in 1844, it was suggested that the people of Sheffield would be better served by extending the SA&MR eastwards.
 This was supported, not only by the SA&MR, but by the councillors of Retford and Worksop.

 Authorisation

-The line received approval in 1846, along with the Sheffield and Lincolnshire extension, which was the branch to Lincoln, which would run from near Retford.
+The line received approval in the Sheffield and Lincolnshire Junction Railway Act 1846 (9 & 10 Vict. c. ccciv), along with the Sheffield and Lincolnshire Extension Railway, which was the branch to Lincoln, which would run from near Retford.
 Parliamentary decree meant that the way from Saxilby to Lincoln would be shared with the Great Northern.
 The latter built this part of the line and shared it with the S&LE with the agreement that it could have running powers from Retford to Sheffield.